statsig-io/docs/docs/statsig-warehouse-native/guides/assignment_sources.md

 Assignment Sources are an interface to connect to your assignment data from Statsig.
 These assignments could be from Statsig, or from any data source with the required fields.
 Here, we'll go through the process of setting one up.

-## Creating a Metric Source
+## Creating an Assignment Source

 To create an assignment source, go to the experiments tab in Statsig and go to the Assignment Sources pane.
-We also have a metrics API that lets you create metrics programmatically.

 An Assignment Source is defined as a SQL query and a mapping of the output columns to specific fields Statsig requires (user identifiers, a `timestamp`, an experiment identifier, and a group identifier).